munisht7/TinyUrl/README.md

 ## Getting Started

-* Copy the repository into your local machine using the github url ->
+* Copy the repository into your local machine using the github url -> https://github.com/munisht7/TinyUrl.git
-* Checkout master branch for the latest changes.
+* Checkout qa branch for the latest changes.

 ## Built With
 * Maven - Dependency management